apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 ## Components used by the platform

 - Core gateway Apache APISIX: mainly responsible for logging, network security, and load balancing.
-In addition, we not only realize some functions of the advanced business gateway through custom plug-ins but also integrate with other services through APIs to quickly realize various specified functions and effectively reduce development costs;
+In addition, we not only realize some functions of the advanced business gateway through custom plugins but also integrate with other services through APIs to quickly realize various specified functions and effectively reduce development costs;

 - API management tool YAPI: it is responsible for the specification definition of the interface, the preparation of test cases, and the data source of ACL;